Graphically observing the activity of users and devices

 - Select a score tab to see the breakdown of the ratings of a user or device, according to the aspects covered by the main score.
 Optionally launch remote actions on devices with a low score when the documentation of the score includes links to remote actions.

 By default, the device and user views open the Timeline tab.
 Note however that mobile devices do not have a Timeline tab, so the device view of mobile devices display only the Properties tab.

 To open the user view or the device view of a particular user or device, either:

 - Look for the user or device in the search box of the Start page and click the name of the user or device in the results of the search.

 - From the list of results of an investigation based on users or devices, right-click the entry of the user or device and select Display user view or Display device view, or double-click the entry of the user or device, or select it and press Enter.

-- From any of the other graphical views of the results of an investigation (Network activity, Web activity or Local activity) that display users or devices, right-click the name or the icon of a user or device and select Display user view or Display device view.
+- From any of the other graphical views of the results of an investigation (Network, Web or Local activity views) that display users or devices, right-click the name or the icon of a user or device and select Display user view or Display device view.